indigobio/swish-protobuf/README.md

 #### Limitations

+- Field presence is not tracked, and default values are not serialized.
 - One-of fields are treated like regular fields.
 - Groups and extensions are not supported.
 - The writer does not honor the <tt>[packed=false]</tt> option, but the reader supports both packed and unpacked repeated scalar numeric fields.